nomopix/cs-ai-l7-oct-hackathon/README.md

-# cs-ai-l7-oct-hackathon
+# CambridgeSpark AI L7 - Hackathon October 2021

-CambridgeSpark AI L7 Hackathon
+This repository is for the hackathon held on 20th and 21st of October 2021.